IPCS INCHEM Home

 Vapour pressure, Pa at 20°C: 0.0012

 The substance is very toxic to aquatic organisms.
-Bioaccumulation of this chemical may occur in fish.
+Bioaccumulation of this chemical may occur along the food chain, for example in fish and seafood.
+The substance may cause long-term effects in the aquatic environment.
 This substance does enter the environment under normal use.
-Great care, however, should be given to avoid any additional release, e.g. through inappropriate disposal.
+Great care, however, should be taken to avoid any additional release, for example through inappropriate disposal.

 NOTES